MartinAriasV/Explorador-de-Emociones/docs/APP_BLUEPRINT.md

     e.preventDefault();
     if (!date || !selectedEmotionId || !text) return;

-    // Ensure the date is treated as UTC to avoid timezone shifts const utcDate = new Date(date).toISOString();
+    const utcDate = new Date(date).toISOString();
     const entryData = { date: utcDate, emotionId: selectedEmotionId, text };

     if (editingEntry) {